How to Clean a Shower Head: Practical Guide and Simple Tips

 1. Fill a plastic bag with vinegar

-2. Dip the head of the knob
+2. Soak the shower head

-3. Let it soak
+3. Let soak

 • 15 to 30 minutes: if you have a sensitive coating (gold chrome, LED, etc.).